California voters to decide fate of gig economy workers

 Companies describe the contest as a matter of ensuring flexibility for a new generation of workers who want to choose when and how they work.
 Opponents see an effort to exploit workers and avoid employee-related costs that could amount to more than $392 million each for Uber Technologies Inc UBER.N, Lyft Inc LYFT.O, a Reuters calculation showed.

-Uber, Lyft, Doordash, Instacart and Postmates, some of whom threaten to shut down in California if they lose, have poured $202 million into what has become the most expensive ballot campaign in state history.
+Uber, Lyft, Doordash, Instacart and Postmates, some of whom threaten to shut down in California if they lose, have poured more than $205 million into what has become the most expensive ballot campaign in state history.

+In a last-minute attempt to sway voters, Uber in a Monday night email urged California customers to vote yes on the proposal, capping off months of intense campaigning that included billboards, frequent text messages and in-app push notifications.

 "This debate is very emotional for me.
 I want to keep driving when I want and for whom I want," said retiree Jan Krueger, 62, who drives part-time for Lyft in Sacramento and got a "Mom Lyft" tattoo on her shoulder.